aragon/hack/docs/apm-ref.md

 be created by the community, and we have set up `open.aragonpm.eth` on both the main and Rinkeby networks as an open instance available for any one to publish to.

-This diagram tries to illustrate the architecture of an APM Registry DAO:

 ![](/docs/assets/apm-arch.jpeg)
+> This diagram tries to illustrate the architecture of an APM Registry DAO

 ## APMRegistry
 ### ENSSubdomainRegistrar